lemon-chen/Udemy/README.md

 # Udemy
-This is to follow the Udemy course for Git and GitHub
+This is to follow the Udemy course for Git and GitHub...